benmanns/goworker/README.md

 end
 ```

+## Flags

+There are several flags which control the operation of the goworker client.

+* `-queues="comma,delimited,queues"` — This is the only required flag.
+The recommended practice is to separate your Resque workers from your goworkers with different queues.
+Otherwise, Resque worker classes that have no goworker analog will cause the goworker process to fail the jobs.
+Because of this, there is no default queue, nor is there a way to select all queues (à la Resque's `*` queue).
+* `-interval=5.0` — Specifies the wait period between polling if no job was in the queue the last time one was requested.
+* `-concurrency=25` — Specifies the number of concurrently executing workers.
+This number can be as low as 1 or rather comfortably as high as 100,000, and should be tuned to your workflow and the availability of outside resources.
+* `-connections=2` — Specifies the maximum number of Redis connections that goworker will consume between the poller and all workers.
+There is not much performance gain over two and a slight penalty when using only one.
+This is configurable in case you need to keep connection counts low for cloud Redis providers who limit plans on `maxclients`.
+* `-uri=redis://localhost:6379/` — Specifies the URI of the Redis database from which goworker polls for jobs.
+Accepts URIs of the format `redis://user:pass@host:port/db` or `unix:///path/to/redis.sock`.
+The flag may also be set by the environment variable `$($REDIS_PROVIDER)` or `$REDIS_URL`.
+E.g. set `$REDIS_PROVIDER` to `REDISTOGO_URL` on Heroku to let the Redis To Go add-on configure the Redis database.
+* `-exit-on-complete=false` — Exits goworker when there are no jobs left in the queue.
+This is helpful in conjunction with the `time` command to benchmark different configurations.

+You can also configure your own flags for use within your workers.
+Be sure to set them before calling `goworker.Main()`.
+It is okay to call `flags.Parse()` before calling `goworker.Main()` if you need to do additional processing on your flags.

 ## Signal Handling in goworker

 To stop goworker, send a `QUIT`, `TERM`, or `INT` signal to the process.
 This will immediately stop job polling.
 There can be up to `$CONCURRENCY` jobs currently running, which will continue to run until they are finished.